-This easy Slow Cooker Pulled Pork is mouthwateringly juicy, fall-apart tender, sweet, smoky, and saucy.
-It’s inspired by the pulled pork sandwiches at one of our favorite local BBQ joints.
-It’s great for a crowd and is always fall-apart tender!
+This Slow Cooker Pulled Pork recipe is mouthwateringly juicy, fall-apart tender, sweet, smoky, and saucy.
+It’s so easy to make and great for a crowd!

 - Tomato Paste.
 Its concentrated flavor gives the sauce backbone.

 - Apple Cider Vinegar.
-Slow cooker pulled pork with apple cider vinegar is a MUST!
 The acid helps cut and balance the richness of the pork.
-Yum!

 - Worcestershire Sauce.
 The umami ingredient.